Microbiology-II

 13. Symbiosis

-Here you can find 10 examples of symbiosis between macro- and micro-organisms.
+Here you can find 10 examples of symbiosis between macro- and microorganisms.

 14. Composite Organisms